 Benefits of Great Community Pages

-The main benefit you gain from putting up great community pages is local authority.
+The main benefit you gain from putting up great community pages is the local authority.
 Those finding your community pages will start to see you as a real estate expert in those areas, which makes you a trusted agent to hire.
 Imagine how much easier it will be for home buyers relocating to your market to trust you when they get many of their questions answered right on your website.

 In addition, you’ll gain many important SEO benefits, along with the ability to target local communities in paid search advertising.
 Community pages on real estate websites also give you a great resource to link to from your blog posts.
 This creates even more SEO benefits as you build great interlinking on your website.

 If you want to be seen as a local expert and you want to become the Go-To agent in your local market, you need strong community pages.
 I can help you with these pages.
-Contact me today and find out how I can create excellent community pages for you.
+Contact us today and find out how I can create excellent community pages for you.

 Maybe you need more information to be convinced your community pages are important.
 Maybe you think just a few hundred words or copying the content from Wikipedia is good enough.
 This article found on the Real Estate Marketing Blog goes into further detail about the importance of community pages for real estate websites.